Kotti/kotti_user_manual/docs/introduction/users_and_roles.rst

 In its simplest form, Kotti allows a special user, called the Admin user, to log in and add and edit content.
 If the Kotti website is so simple that only one person will be adding content, that user will be the Admin user.
 The Admin user has full rights to do anything to the website.
+For our fruit stand website, we will only need the Admin user account.

 ..
 Note:: You need to be logged in to see Add, Edit, and other forms, and you
           need rights as either the Admin user or a user with a role given Edit